Stakeholders Urge Govt to De-risk Business Climate, Fund Young Innovators

 She emphasised the need to stop expecting jobs from the government and “realise we can create jobs ourselves”.

-“Young entrepreneurs are job creators.
-We need to stop expecting jobs from the government and realise we can create jobs ourselves.”

-Also, speaking at the occasion, Co-founder/Chief Operating Officer (COO), BuyPower Nigeria, Mr. Oladipo Asehinde, said small businesses remained at the heart of economic development in any nation.
+Co-founder/Chief Operating Officer (COO), BuyPower Nigeria, Mr. Oladipo Asehinde, said at the occasion that small businesses remained at the heart of economic development in any nation.

-He said entrepreneurs faced many challenges in Africa, and Nigeria particularly, adding that these problems needed to be addressed by different people.
+Asehinde said entrepreneurs faced many challenges in Africa, and Nigeria, particularly, adding that these problems need to be addressed.

-He pointed out that though the investment climate wasn’t friendly when Buypower was started, the landscape appeared much better currently.
+He pointed out that though the investment climate was not friendly when BuyPower was founded, the landscape appeared much better currently.

-He noted that government policies are slowly becoming more supportive because of the realisation that entrepreneurs are key to national development.
+Asehinde stated that government policies were slowly becoming more supportive because of the realisation that entrepreneurs are key to national development.

-Nonetheless, Asehinde stressed the need for government to provide an enabling environment, including electricity, tax waivers for small businesses during their first three years to help them grow and reinvest their revenue.
+He stressed the need for government to provide an enabling environment, including electricity, and tax waivers for small businesses during their first three years, to help them grow and reinvest their revenue.

 According to him, “The government could adopt criteria similar to those used by private equity firms — for instance, supporting businesses with the potential to generate over N1 billion in revenue.”

-However, he said entrepreneurs are uniquely equipped to surmount the challenges because they’re resilient.
+However, Asehinde said entrepreneurs were uniquely equipped to surmount the challenges because of their resilience.

 The Buypower COO said, “We see opportunity in every problem.
 We actually derive pleasure from solving problems.
 For instance, energy access has long been a challenge in Nigeria.